hkust-vgd/lcd/README.md

 All of the models can be found in the `logs` folder.

 ### Training
-After downloading our dataset, put all of the hdf5 files into the `data/train` folder.
+After downloading our dataset, put all of the hdf5 files into the `data` folder.

 To train a model on the 2D-3D Match dataset, use the following command: